mvdoc/identity-decoding/README.md

 The raw data is available on OpenNeuro as the dataset `ds003834`: [https://openneuro.org/datasets/ds003834](https://openneuro.org/datasets/ds003834).
 If you use the data, please cite the corresponding publication:

-> Visconti di Oleggio Castello, M., Haxby, J. V., & Gobbini, M. I. Shared neural codes for visual and semantic information about familiar faces in a common representational space. *Proceedings of the National Academy of Sciences* (in press).
+> Visconti di Oleggio Castello, M., Haxby, J. V., & Gobbini, M. I. Shared neural codes for visual and semantic information about familiar faces in a common representational space. *Proceedings of the National Academy of Sciences* (2021). https://doi.org/10.5281/zenodo.5645003

 ## Repository structure